 How We Build Such Long-Lasting Furniture

-So how do we build such sustainable furniture?
+So how do we build such sustainable and long lasting furniture?

 One of the bedrocks of creating long lasting furniture is construction.
 What materials do you use and how do you put them together?